typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 ## Recovering from Red Elasticsearch Cluster

-Should Elasticsearch cluster endpoint `status` has the `red` value, this means one or more shard has not been allocated to the member of the cluster.
+Should the Elasticsearch cluster endpoint `status` have the `red` value, this means one or more shards have not been allocated to the member of the cluster.

 The recovery process involves allocating the unassigned shards to the member of the cluster.